 - Shirt – A big brother or big sister shirt proudly displays the new status while also making for an adorable photo op.
 Don’t forget the matching “little” shirt for the new baby.

 - Personalized Book – A personalized book is a special way to uniquely celebrate the older sibling’s new role.
 I love how this personalized book highlights the ways the baby will look up to and admire the older sibling, as well as empowering the big brother or sister to be a helper.
 It even comes with a medal.
-As another option, this unique book features a picture of the older sibling as a character throughout.

 - Christmas Ornament – Honor the big brother or sister with a personalized Christmas ornament.
 Each year, he or she will be able to proudly hang the ornament on the tree.
 Get your big brother ornament or big sister ornament on Etsy.
 The shop I’ve linked to also includes middle sibling ornaments.